Six key follow up principles that you should keep in mind

 With hundreds of emails thronging their inbox, getting your prospect’s attention is more difficult than ever.
 That’s why it’s important to make every email memorable.
 Ensure that your message is courteous and friendly, gets right to the point and doesn’t require the prospect to take multiple actions.

 For example, if you’re urging them to book a demo, make it easy for them by providing a built-in option to book a time.
-A tool like Calendly can come in handy here.
+Scheduling tools like Calendly can come in handy here.

 Get innovative with your email